jacobkap/ucrbook/docs/index.md

 ### Where to find the data used in this book

-The data I am using in this book is the cleaned (we'll discuss in more detail exactly what I did to clean each dataset in the dataset's chapter but the short answer is that I did very little.) and concatenated data that I put together from the raw data that the FBI releases.
+The data I am using in this book is the cleaned (we'll discuss in more detail exactly what I did to clean each dataset in the dataset's chapter, but the short answer is that I did very little.) and concatenated data that I put together from the raw data that the FBI releases.
 That data is available on my website [https://jacobdkaplan.com/data.html](here).
-I am hosting this book through GitHub which has a maximum file size allowed that is far smaller than these data so you'll need to go to my site to download the data, it's not available through this book's GitHub repo.
+I am hosting this book through GitHub which has a maximum file size allowed that is far smaller than these data, so you'll need to go to my site to download the data, it's not available through this book's GitHub repo.
 For some examples I'm using the data before I cleaned it of outliers (as an example of the outliers present before I removed them) so that data is not publicly available.